Yolande Du Bois: Career as teacher and later life

 Yolande Du Bois Williams returned to Baltimore, where she worked as a teacher and reared her daughter.
 Her mother died in 1950.
 Her father remarried about a year later.

 Yolande's daughter, Du Bois Williams, married Arthur Edward McFarlane, Sr., and had a son, the first male born in the Du Bois family since Burghardt in 1897 (that child had died tragically at 18 months of age and was the topic of a chapter in W.E.B.
 Du Bois' most famous book, The Souls of Black Folk).
 Arthur Edward McFarlane, II, was born December 25, 1957, to W.E.B.
 Du Bois' great delight.
 At Du Bois' 90th birthday party in New York City, his speech was addressed to his great-grandson, Arthur.
 Yolande, her daughter, Du Bois, her husband, and their son all attended.

 Yolande Du Bois Williams died in Baltimore of a heart attack in March 1961.
 Yolande was buried in the Mahaiwe Cemetery at Great Barrington, Massachusetts, her father's hometown, beside her mother, Nina Du Bois, and brother Burghardt, who had died as an infant.
 Williams' grandson, Arthur E. McFarlane II, arranged to install a headstone at her grave in Great Barrington in 2014.
 That year was also the occasion of dedication of a new interpretive trail at the W.E.B.
 Du Bois Boyhood Homesite, a National Historic Landmark in the city.

 After Yolande's death, her father accepted an invitation from Kwame Nkrumah to go to Ghana, where he worked on his proposed Encyclopedia Africana.
 He was unable to complete it before his death there in 1963.
 He was buried in Ghana.
 His second wife, the writer and activist Shirley Graham Du Bois, was also buried there, years later.

-Yolande Du Bois Williams, W. E. B. Du Bois' only granddaughter, married and became known as Yolande Du Bois Irvin.
+Yolande Du Bois Williams, W. E. B. Du Bois' only granddaughter, married to Howard Irvin and became known as Yolande Du Bois Irvin.
 She attended Fisk University and then New York University to get her bachelor's degree, and earned a Ph.D. in psychology at the University of Colorado.
 She joined the psychology faculty of Xavier University of Louisiana in 1988 and taught there until her retirement.
-She died on November 15, 2021 at age 89 and was buried in Great Barrington alongside her mother and other Du Bois family members.
+She died on November 15, 2021, at age 89 and was survived by three of her four children and their descendants.
+She was buried in Great Barrington alongside her mother and other Du Bois family members.